nickserv/danamccurdy.com/_posts/2018-06-15-the-world-we-live-in.md

 in what we read,
 in what we say,
 in what we do,
+to act as if
-to live in a world
+we live in a world
-we would all
+we would all be happier
-be happier to live in,
+to live in,
 until, through our vision
 and our persistence,
 it becomes reality